PauVillen/flowcyto_predictor/README.md

 - HTML / CSS

-## NOTE
+## AUTHORS

-App was developed as an educational project for the Master's course.
+This App was developed as an educational project for the Master's course, by Itxaso Alonso, Nahia Urra, Diego Vicente and Pau Villén. :)